You can catch big bass in the cold of winter if you are prepared.

 The best days for winter bass fishing are normally any unseasonably warm day during the winter, but fishing before a cold front or any other weather change can also be productive.
 You’ll find me fishing with water temps as low as 38 degrees.

 I’ll start a typical day searching for fish to react to a jerkbait bite.
 This pattern is a fairly steady, wintertime presentation that can produce quality fish in adequate numbers.
 Later in the day, about 11 a.m., I will go with a rattletrap.
 The trap works really well for winter bass fishing and you can work them now in late afternoon, provided the water has warmed up some.

 Proper presentation is everything.
 As it gets colder, I’ll start a typical day with a four or five count—that’s one thousand one, one thousand two, and so forth—before you jerk it again.
 Sometimes it may not even be a jerk, just turning the handle of the reel and pausing it again.
 It’s something you have to play with.

 The colder the water temperature, the longer the pause needs to be.
 If it’s really cold, you have to make a cast and crank the bait down, put down the rod and drink a cup of coffee before you move it.

-I recommend using a variety of jerkbaits to reach different depths.
+I recommend using a variety of jerkbaits to reach different depths when winter bass fishing.
 Ideally, the lure reaches a depth at the top of the grass left over from the summer.
 I’ll keep about four rods rigged up with different baits designed to reach a different depth, one to three feet, four to six, six to eight, and maybe one deeper.

 Tip #2: Gearing Up Right